A member of The Open Sanctuary Project’s staff has given this resource a full review and provided updates where necessary, as of February 25, 2022.

 Quantity of Residents and Species Does Not Define Sanctuary

 Sanctuaries come in all shapes and sizes, and can be found in all kinds of places.
 While you might automatically think of rural spaces and wide open places when it comes to sanctuaries, you can find them in urban centers too!
-Similarly, when you think sanctuary, you might think: While "cows" can be defined to refer exclusively to female cattle, at The Open Sanctuary Project we refer to domesticated cattle of all ages and sexes as "cows.", sheep, and horses, oh my!
+Similarly, when you think sanctuary, you might think: cows, sheep, and horses, oh my!
 But in addition to this common model of sanctuary, a sanctuary can be focused on just a single species.
 You also might imagine a sanctuary to have a large number of residents.
 But a sanctuary can be as small as a single Someone who provides daily care, specifically for animal residents at an animal sanctuary, shelter, or rescue. and a single resident, such for example, in the case of an urban A microsanctuary is a small scale community of human and nonhuman (generally “unconventional or farmed”) animal companions, who live together in a chosen shared lifestyle and in commitment to ending the oppression of all beings.
 Microsanctuaries adhere to the notion that no nonhuman member of the community should “serve a purpose.”
 Microsanctuaries can exist in any context: rural, suburban, or urban.
 A microsanctuary can consist of as small a community as one animal and one human caregiver.
 For more information on microsanctuary please refer to the Microsanctuary Resource Center., where one person lives with a single resident, perhaps even in an apartment.

 You might ask, if you can’t define a sanctuary around size, is there something different about what they do that defines them?
 The answer is…yes, and no. It’s about both what they say, and what they do!
 It’s about whether the organization in question maintains a culture, philosophy, strict policies around compassionate care, AND conducts their day to day actions in a manner to ensure their residents are not subjected to any kind of Exploitation is characterized by the abuse of a position of physical, psychological, emotional, social, or economic vulnerability to obtain agreement from someone (e.g., humans and nonhuman animals) or something (e.g, land and water) that is unable to reasonably refuse an offer or demand.
 It is also characterized by excessive self gain at the expense of something or someone else’s labor, well-being, and/or existence..
 Which brings us to the next part of our discussion!